 There are two SDG Indicators identified that are relatively aligned to this NSDP indicator.
 The SDG indicator 17.6.2 measures the fixed Internet broadband subscriptions per 100 inhabitants, by speed; and SDG indicator 17.8.1 measures the proportion of individuals using the Internet.
-The Census 2016 and HIES 2016 will provide additional information on this indicator once it is made available.
+The Census 2016 shows that most 100 per cent of households had access to information communication technology with only 49 households reporting to no access.
+Cell phone was the most popular means of communication technology with 82.8 per cent of households, followed by phone/fax at home with 58.3 per cent of all households.
+Internet at home is gaining popularity with 41 per cent of households now have internet or wi-fi connections The HIES 2016 puts households with internet at 45%...

-All populated islands in the Cook Islands have access to broadband services, for example, through public WiFi hotspots and Bluesky telecentres.
-There has been a significant increase in broadband penetration since the introduction of O3B satellite service in 2013.
-Broadband penetration (3258 subscriptions, 28 per cent users per capita).
+All populated islands in the Cook Islands have access to broadband services, with 630 wifi hotspots across the country serving residents, businesses and visitors.
+Broadband penetration continue to increase with current figure at 3715 subscriptions, 32 per cent users per capita.